top of page

 • 2 min read

-Boxed Heart (BH) posts contain the central heartwood of the tree, meaning the natural growth stresses are retained within the post.
+Boxed Heart (BH) posts contain the central heartwood of the tree.
+This means the natural growth stresses are retained within the post.
 While BH posts are strong and cost-effective, they are more prone to splitting and checking as they dry.
 They are commonly used in applications where movement or cracks are not a concern.
-We predominantly stock Ironbark, Spotted Gum and Red Gum although we can also source other
+We predominantly stock Ironbark, Spotted Gum, and Red Gum, although we can also source other species.

 Boxed Heart Post Sizes